top of page

 5.2 Action for failure to act

-If the embassy or foreigners authority cannot be persuaded to speed up the processing of the visa application, even when represented by a lawyer, the only thing that usually helps is the threat of an action for failure to act.
-The action for failure to act is an action under administrative law which forces the authority to decide on the visa application.
+If the embassy or immigration authorities cannot be persuaded to speed up the processing of the visa application, even with the representation of a lawyer, the only thing that usually helps is the threat of an action for failure to act (§ 75 VwGO) .
+An action for failure to act is an administrative action that forces the authority to decide on the visa application.

-For which applications does the action for failure to act work?
+For which applications does the action for failure to act apply?

 How does the action for failure to act work?

-Like other legal remedies in residence law, the action for failure to act is a form of action before the administrative court.
-If the case is won before the administrative court, the court will force the immigration authority or embassy to make a decision on the application for a residence permit.
-In practice, the “Berlin Settlement” is particularly relevant here.
+Like other legal remedies in the right of residence, the action for failure to act is a form of action before the administrative court.
+If the case before the administrative court is won, the court will force the immigration authorities or the embassy to decide on the application for a residence permit.
+In practice, the "Berlin settlement" is particularly relevant here.
 The content of the Berlin settlement is that the embassy issues the visa and the plaintiff withdraws the action before the administrative court and bears the costs.

-The costs of the action for failure to act are determined by the amount in dispute.
-The amount in dispute is determined in accordance with the German Court Costs Act (GVG).
-In principle, court fees of EUR 483 are incurred.
-If you instruct a lawyer to take legal action, you must also pay the lawyer's fees.
+The costs of the action for failure to act are determined by the value in dispute.
+The value in dispute is determined according to the Court Costs Act (GVG).
+Court fees of EUR 483 are generally incurred.
+If you commission a lawyer to file the action, you must also pay his fees.

 When can I file an action for failure to act?

-An action for failure to act can be brought if the authority has not made a decision on your application after three months.
-The time limit starts to run when the authority has all the necessary documents for processing the application.
-This is usually the case if the visa appointment has already been completed.
+The action for failure to act can be brought if the authority has not yet decided on your application after three months.
+The deadline begins when the authority has all the necessary documents to process the application.
+This is usually the case when the visa appointment has already been completed.
 However, this is not mandatory, as visa applications can also be submitted in writing (and even electronically).

-If the action for failure to act is not successful either, a so-called “complaint of delay” can be lodged with the court (Section 198 GVG).
-The complaint of delay entitles the claimant to compensation if a disadvantage has been suffered because the court proceedings are taking too long.
+If the action for failure to act is also unsuccessful, a so-called “delay complaint” can be filed with the court ( Section 198 GVG ).
+The delay complaint entitles the person to compensation if a disadvantage has been suffered because the court proceedings have taken too long.
 The compensation amounts to an average of EUR 100 for each month that the proceedings have been delayed.
-Filing a complaint of delay often leads to the court proceedings being accelerated.
+Filing a delay complaint often leads to the court proceedings being accelerated.

 • humanitarian crises (wars and natural disasters),

-• medical emergencies and medical transport to Germany,
+• medical emergencies and patient transport to Germany,

 • Birth of a child in Germany,